Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Background and Related Work

-where $I(S) = \sum_{k=1}^{K} \hat p_k(1-\hat p_k)$ and $|\cdot|$ is the number of elements in the enclosed set.
-A leaf node in the decision tree is created once a partition reaches a stopping criterion, typically either falling below an impurity score threshold or a minimum number of samples \citep{hastie01statisticallearning}.
+is chosen to maximize the decrease in impurity from the parent node containing $S$.
+A leaf node in the decision tree is created once a partition reaches a stopping criterion, typically either falling below an impurity score threshold or a minimum number of samples \cite{hastie01statisticallearning}.

 To classify a feature vector $x$, it is evaluated at root node of the tree and split into one of the two partitions.
 This process is repeated recursively at subsequent split nodes until $x$ "falls into" a leaf, upon which posterior probability estimates of the class labels can be assigned.
 Let $l_b(x)$ be the set of training examples at the leaf node in tree $b$ into which $x$ falls.
 The empirical posterior probability of label $y$ in $b$ is thus $\hat{p}_{n,b}(y \mid x) = \frac{1}{|l_b(x)|} \sum_{i=1}^n \II[y_i = y]\II[x_i \in l_b(x)]$.
-The forest composed of $B$ trees computes the empirical posterior probability for $x$ by averaging over the trees $\hat{p}_n(y \mid x) = \frac{1}{B}\sum_{b=1}^B p_{n,b}(y \mid x)$ and classifies $x$ per the label with the greatest empirical posterior probability \citep{hastie01statisticallearning}
+The forest composed of $B$ trees computes the empirical posterior probability for $x$ by averaging over the trees $\hat{p}_n(y \mid x) = \frac{1}{B}\sum_{b=1}^B p_{n,b}(y \mid x)$ and classifies $x$ per the label with the greatest empirical posterior probability \cite{hastie01statisticallearning}

-For good performance of the ensemble and strong theoretical guarantees, the individual decision trees must be relatively uncorrelated from one another.
-Breiman's random forest algorithm does this in two ways: \begin{enumerate} \item At every node in the decision tree, the optimal split is determined over a random subset $d$ of the total collection of features $p$. \item Each tree is trained on a randomly bootstrapped sample of data points $D^\prime \subset D_n$ from the full training data set. \end{enumerate} Applying these techniques reduces the amount random forests overfit and lowers the upper bound of the generalization error \citep{Breiman2001}.
+For good performance of the ensemble, the individual decision trees must be relatively uncorrelated from one another.
+This is typically done by considering a random subset of features at each split node and training each tree on a bootstrapped subsample of the full training data.
+Applying these techniques reduces the amount random forests overfit and lowers the upper bound of the generalization error \cite{Breiman2001}.